devoxx/cfp-speaker/README.md

 ![Build status](https://devoxx.ci.cloudbees.com/job/cfp-speaker/badge/icon)

-Devoxx Call For Papers Application: Speaker module This application can be used to handle CFP requests, targeted at the Devoxx REST interface v2.
+Devoxx Call For Papers Application: Proposal module This application can be used to handle CFP requests, targeted at the Devoxx REST interface v2.

 Used technologies: